nasa-jpl/explorer-1/CONTRIBUTING.md

 1. Create new component files in `packages/vue/components`
 2. Start the Vue Storybook to preview and test your component (your component must have a `*.stories.js` file): `make vue-storybook`
 3. **This documentation is currently being developed.
-Please refer to other existing story files for guidance.**
+Please refer to existing vue component files for guidance.**

 ## Developing HTML components